Skip to Content

 Various types of quartz crystals are present in Arkansas, such as rock crystals, amethyst, and smoky quartz, and here you can also find cryptocrystalline quartz varieties such as chalcedony, agates, jasper, and banded chert.

-You can find quartz crystals in Arkansas in places such as Hot Springs County, Fisher Mountain, or Mount Ida.
+You can find quartz crystals in Arkansas, like Hot Springs County, Fisher Mountain, or Mount Ida.

 Smoky quartz is present in Jessieville, Garland County, and near the Magnet Cove intrusion in Hot Springs County.
-Near Lake Ouachita, some big quartz specimens have been discovered.
+Some big quartz specimens have been discovered near Lake Ouachita.
 Quartz crystals have also been found in Saline County.

-Head to Mount Ida and go to Fisher Mountain at the Ocus Stanley Mine to find rock crystals and even smoky quartz samples.
-Another significant region is located in Hot Springs.
+Head to Mount Ida and Fisher Mountain at the Ocus Stanley Mine to find rock crystals and smoky quartz samples.
+Another significant region is Hot Springs.

-The rock ridges situated outside of Hot Springs National Park are where you can find some beautiful rock crystals and quartz crystal specimens.
+Outside of Hot Springs National Park, the rock ridges are where you can find some beautiful rock crystals and quartz crystal specimens.

 Identifying Real Jasper Mineral (Step-by-Step Guide)